 4 years ago I built a cob pizza oven and I love it with all of my heart.
 And if you start right now, you'll be able to say the same.
 YOU CAN DO THIS.
 YOU CAN BUILD YOUR OWN PIZZA OVEN.

 So you want to build your own pizza oven?
-That’s the very same thought that crossed my own mind one year ago.
+That's the very same thought that crossed my own mind several years ago.

 I wanted to build my own pizza oven because I have an unnatural love of pizza and building things.
 So right up until the point that my knuckles started to ooze blood (more on that in a later post) this was my DREAM project.
 And frankly, even with the blood oozing knuckles it was a dream project.

 And I've had a lot of dream projects.
 Building a 40' x 40' vegetable garden, getting chickens, and after living in my house for many years one day I realized HOLY CRAP I bet I could make maple syrup from that maple tree in my backyard.
 And I did.
 And you can do it too if you want - I have answers to every maple syrup making questions you might have in this guide.

 My name's Karen.
 My nails are rarely done and sometimes my knuckles bleed.
 I'm O.K. with that.